jacksoncarl/AWS-DVA-C02-Course/AWS-Fundamentals/notes.md

 ##### Stopped state

 - When an instance is in a **stopped** state, you are only charged for storage (OS and its data are stored on disk).

+##### Terminated state

+- When an instance is **terminated**, it stops the resource usage for all categories, and deletes any allocated storage.

+#### AMI (Amazon Machine Image)

+- An AMI can be used to create an EC2 instance, or can be created from an EC2 instance.

+- An AMI contains:
+  - Attached permissions.
+These permissions control which accounts can and can't use the AMI:
+      - Public - Everyone is allowed
+      - Owner - Implicit allow, only the owner can use it to spin up new instances
+      - Explicitly - Owner grants access to AMI for specific AWS accounts
+  - Root Volume.
+This contains the boot volume on the instance.
+  - Block Device Mapping.
+This is a configuration which links the volumes that the AMI has and how they're presented to the operating system.
+Determines which volume is a boot volume and which volume is a data volume.

+#### Connecting to EC2